-To receive the big “C” diagnosis was a trauma for sure, but I endured the treatment that involved getting rid of blood to thin it down.
+To receive the diagnosis of a pre-cancerous condition was a trauma for sure, but I endured the treatment that involved getting rid of blood to thin it down.
 Then, because I wasn’t experiencing much in the way of symptoms, I went into denial about the whole thing and resumed work on my book.

 Heart Attack and Brain Bleed